Drums of Destiny

 Drums of Destiny is a 1937 American Western film directed by Ray Taylor and starring Tom Keene, Edna Lawrence and Budd Buster.
-Following the War of 1812 a force of American troops are raised to combat Spanish-led Indian attacks from Spanish Florida.

 It sometimes confused with the 1937 film Old Louisiana also made by Crescent and starring Keene, which was originally known by this title.

 The film's sets were designed by the art director Frank Dexter.

+Plot

+Following the War of 1812 a force of American troops are raised to combat Spanish-led Indian attacks from Spanish Florida.